 Yes, absolutely up to 1/4 cup of your favorite dried fruits or chocolate chips add a lovely flavor and texture to the energy bites.

 What Can I Use Instead Of Oats?

-Many cereals are gluten-free and oat free like puffed quinoa, puffed buckwheat or quinoa flakes.
+Many kinds of cereal are gluten-free and oat-free like puffed quinoa, puffed buckwheat, or quinoa flakes.

-All these gluten-free options work very well as a oat swap in same ratio.
+All these gluten-free options work very well as a swap for oats in the same ratio.

 More Energy Balls Recipes

 Below I listed some more energy balls recipes for you to try.

 Have you made these peanut butter oatmeal balls with 3 ingredients?
 Share a comment or review below.